sunnyanand17/Unsupervised-learning-Project/README.md

 # Unsupervised-learning-Project
-This repository is dedicated to my investigation and work related to unsupervised learning
+This repository is dedicated to my investigation and work related to unsupervised learning.